New Bible studies and devotionals sent to your email. The first one includes a free gift!

 31 And arms shall stand on his part, and they shall pollute the sanctuary of strength, and shall take away the daily sacrifice, and they shall place the abomination that maketh desolate.

-He will now take away the sacrifices from the temple and set up the abomination that causes desolation.
+An army on his behalf will now take away the sacrifices from the temple and set up the abomination that causes desolation.
 This is normally thought to be an idol.
+But, it can also be the man himself.

 32 And such as do wickedly against the covenant shall he corrupt by flatteries: but the people that do know their God shall be strong, and do exploits.

 He draws the wicked men of the world under his power.
-But Christians will become stronger than ever and make efforts to stop this man.
+But Christians will become stronger than ever.

 33 And they that understand among the people shall instruct many: yet they shall fall by the sword, and by flame, by captivity, and by spoil, many days.

-Those who know God instruct many and damage his plans for total control.
+Those who know God instruct many.
 Therefore he will make war with them.
 The saints will be under the greatest attack Satan can give.

 34 Now when they shall fall, they shall be holpen with a little help: but many shall cleave to them with flatteries.